 One thing you'll probably see more of at Colorado's farmers' markets this summer is lavender.
 The state's dry, sunny climate makes it an ideal spot for growing the versatile plant.
-With prompting and education from the Lavender Association of Western Colorado and the Colorado State University Extension, growers have begun to see the benefits of growing lavender here — there are now nearly 30 growers across the state.
-The plant's dried bundles are great for decoration or creating sachets and potpourris, and soothing lotions, creams and soaps made with Colorado lavender oils are some of the most popular items.
+With prompting and education from the Lavender Association of Western Colorado, growers have begun to see the benefits of growing lavender here — there are now nearly 30 growers across the state.
+The plant's dried bundles are great for decoration or creating sachets and potpourris; and soothing lotions, creams and soaps made with Colorado lavender oils are some of the most popular items.

 Find a Colorado Farmers' Market

-Visit coloradoproud.org to find a farmers' market directory organized by day of the week, recipes, crop calendars, restaurants that serve farm-fresh menus, tips for picking produce, agritourism activities and much more.
+Visit coloradoproud.org to find a farmers' market directory, recipes, crop calendars, restaurants that serve farm-fresh menus, tips for picking produce, agritourism activities and much more.
 Another good resource is the Colorado Farmers Market Association.
 By buying items that are marked with the Colorado Proud logo, you'll be helping the state's farmers and ranchers maintain high-quality, fresh products.